Authored by the expert who managed and guided the team behind the Japan Property Pack

 Sources: Global Property Guide, Business Yokohama, Business Yokohama

-7) International students will drive demand for student housing in major cities
+7) Demand for student housing in major cities will grow as more international students arrive

 Japan has seen a 20.8% increase in international students in 2023, totaling 279,274 students.